 Preparing your application

-Find out how to apply for your place in further study and read our advice
+Find out how to apply for your place in further study

 If you're thinking of applying for a place on a doctoral programme, leading to a Doctor of Philosophy (PhD) degree or a professional doctorate, you'll need to decide if doctoral study is right for you and how to prepare your application.